developmentseed/observe/README.md

 ## History

-Observe is a project that was conceptualized a few years ago in collaboration with [Digital Democracy](https://www.digital-democracy.org/) and [GFDRR](https://www.gfdrr.org/en).
+Observe is a project that was conceptualized in 2016 in collaboration with [Digital Democracy](https://www.digital-democracy.org/) and [GFDRR](https://www.gfdrr.org/en).
 Back then react-native wasn't in a good place for building something production ready.
 A lot of what you see in Observe currently, would not have been possible without their support.

 ## Authors
 People who have made substantial contributions to Observe so far are: